 Sidecar

 This 1920s cocktail features brandy, lemon juice, and orange liqueur.
-You’ll see why the recipe has lasted so long once you try one.
+You’ll see why the Old Fashioned Cocktail Recipes has lasted so long once you try one.

 – 2 oz VS or VSOP Cognac